 According to a 2015 study by Endsleigh, 77% of students in the UK also held part-time jobs.
-Whether it is to help fund their fees or to fund other expenses, it is all possible to work and study in the UK at the same time?
-But then, what are requirements and rules of working in the United Kingdom?
+Whether it is to help fund their fees or to fund other expenses, it is all possible to study and work in the UK at the same time?
+But then, what are the requirements and rules of working in the United Kingdom?
 Below we have all the details you need to know including the UK visa you should apply for both job and study purposes.

-You will probably need a UK visa to go and study in any UK university.
+You will probably need a UK visa to go and study at the UK universities.
 You will need another visa once you decide to remain in the UK and work.
 For fresh graduates, you will need a general visa to stay and work in the UK.
 If you are a fresh graduate with an entrepreneurial spirit, you could apply for a tier 1 visa.
-A tier 1 visa is more difficult to get however, but it is also prestigious if you can find one.
+A tier 1 visa is more difficult to get, however, but it is also prestigious if you can find one.
 With the visa, you can easily live in the UK for ten or more years.
 There are other types of special visas for working students you should consider applying.
 A tier 4 visa for students would very much help a graduate student who wants to stay one more year in the UK.
-You will work with full rights and move back to your country at your own pace.
+You will work in the UK with full rights and move back to your country at your own pace.

-In the UK, the weather can be challenging.
+- In the UK, the weather can be challenging.
 So, when are the best times to work and not affect your studies?
 Many international students prefer working during the weekends.
 However, you can always speak with your employer to get a flexible working schedule.
-That way working in the United Kingdom and studying at the same time will be possible.
+That way to work in the UK and studying at the same time will be possible.